⚓ Rhode Island Eviction Notice Laws

 📆 30 Days

-To terminate a month-to-month tenancy without cause, either the landlord or tenant must provide at least 30 days’ written notice before the end of a rental period.
-The notice must expire at the end of a rental period — it cannot terminate the tenancy mid-month.
+To terminate a month-to-month tenancy without cause, either party must provide at least 30 days’ written notice before the end of a rental period.
+The notice must expire at the end of a rental period — it cannot terminate mid-month.

 📄 Get Free 30-Day Notice Form